 What is the essay writing process?

-This is the third of four lessons about Essay Writing.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third of four chapters about Essay Writing.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Describe an effective essay writing process